How To Get Home Loans From Banks?

 - The applicant is a self-employed professional, a businessman or a salaried individual.

-- Age of the applicant is between 23 to 65 years.
+- The age of the applicant is between 23 to 65 years.

 - The applicant is a Pakistani citizen.